vladimirttt123/chiaposht/README.md

 ```

 Now you have executable ProofOfSpace that could be used to compress and library usually with name
-chiapos.cpython-312-x86_64-linux-gnu.so (the axact name depends on python version and architecture)
+chiapos.cpython-312-x86_64-linux-gnu.so (the exact name depends on python version and architecture)
 In order to compress use
 ```bash
 ./ProofOfSpace compress <level> <original.plot> -f <output.plot>